 Install Kuzu

-Kuzu is an embedded graph database that can be used from the command line as well as a variety of programming languages.
-This page shows how to install Kuzu for the various client libraries available in various languages.
+Kuzu is an embedded graph database that can be used from the command line and from a variety of programming languages.
+This page shows all the ways you can install Kuzu.
+After installation, you can learn how to run Kuzu by creating your first graph.

 Command Line (Shell)